janboddez/addon-for-activitypub/README.md

 # ActivityPub Add-on
-Somewhat modifies the [ActivityPub plugin](https://wordpress.org/plugins/activitypub/)’s behavior. **Probably not ready for production.** 😆
+Somewhat modifies the [ActivityPub plugin](https://wordpress.org/plugins/activitypub/)’s behavior.

 All features can be switched on or off separately.
 All of this is subject to change.
 No warranties whatsoever.